‘General Hospital’ Spoilers: Marital Woes For Franco & Elizabeth

-While Franco and Elizabeth scenes have been few and far between lately, this week on General Hospital will bring this fan favorite couple back on screen.
-However, not everything is all blissful these days for them.
-There is tension in the air between them and spoilers tease that it may cause even more trouble for this couple.
+While Franco-and-Elizabeth scenes have been few and far between lately, this week on General Hospital will bring the fan favorite couple back to the screen.
+However, not everything is blissful for the two these days.
+There is tension in the air between them and spoilers tease that even more trouble could be ahead for this pair.

-Ever since Franco mentioned Liz not being a “real artist,” she has been bothered by that.
-Just that one insensitive remark has caused an uproar in her heart.
+Ever since Franco mentioned Liz not being a “real artist,” she has been bothered by the comment.
+Just that one insensitive remark has created a problem.
 General Hospital spoilers from Soap Central tease that Franco will be feeling uneasy the week of May 18.
 That could be because his wife is giving him the cold shoulder over what he said.
 It seems to have struck a nerve with her and now she can’t seem to forget it.

-Art is one common link that the two share, however, they have a little different way of expressing themselves.
+Art is one common link that the two share; however, they have different ways of expressing themselves.
 Franco is a professional artist who is well-known for his dramatic portraits.
-His dark past had previously given him a twist on his art work and many people loved it.
-Now his paintings are a little more on the lighter side, but he told her that he wants to go back to his dark side in order to sell his paintings for more money.
+His dark past had previously given him an edge in his artwork and many people loved it.
+Now his paintings are a little lighter, but he told Liz that he wants to go back to his dark side in order to sell his paintings for more money.

 Elizabeth knows Franco is being taken advantage of, West Coast.
 Should she look the other way for the sake of their financial situation?